angelsl/jxpl/README.md

 ## Craftbukkit startup script

 ### For usage with Jython and other engines in the form of JARs

+Always include the scripts before craftbukkit in the classpath.

 * Linux
   * `java -server -Xms2048M -Xmx3072M -cp myengine1.jar:myengine2.jar:craftbukkit.jar org.bukkit.craftbukkit.Main`